theruhullah/ruhulblog/trackingprotection.md

 Which leaves little room for protecting your data, or preventing your data from being linked to your personal profiles.

-Incognito modes are decent short term option.
+Incognito modes are a decent short term option.
 Better is a little known wonder called [DuckDuckGo](https://duckduckgo.com/).
 Check it out, it might become your go-to search engine.

 ------